guibranco/CrispyWaffle/docs/user-guide/scheduled-jobs.md

 ## Definition

-Scheduler jobs allows schedule the execution of some method/action using `CRON expressions`.
+Scheduler jobs allow scheduling the execution of some method/action using `CRON expressions`.

 ## CRON expression